wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 ## What is Haskell?

 Haskell is a pure functional programming language.
+Just as C is the nearly perfect embodiment of the von Neumann style of programming, Haskell is the purest functional programming language you can learn.

 > 1990 - A committee formed by Simon Peyton-Jones, Paul Hudak, Philip Wadler, Ashton Kutcher, and People for the Ethical Treatment of Animals creates Haskell, a pure, non-strict, functional language.
 Haskell gets some resistance due to the complexity of using monads to control side effects.
 Wadler tries to appease critics by explaining that "a monad is a monoid in the category of endofunctors, what's the problem?"